The Adventures of Frank Merriwell: 1946-1949 version

 After a 12-year gap, the series returned October 5, 1946 as a 30-minute NBC Saturday morning show, continuing until June 4, 1949.
 Lawson Zerbe (1914–1992) starred as Merriwell, Jean Gillespie and Elaine Rostas as Inza Burrage, Harold Studer as Bart Hodge and Patricia Hosley as Elsie Belwood.
 Announcers were Mel Brandt and Harlow Wilcox, and the Paul Taubman Orchestra supplied the background music.
+In late October 1948, the program was moved from 10 a.m.
+Eastern Time on Saturdays to 12:30 p.m.
+E. T. on Saturdays.
+Merriwell was a Yale University student at the turn of the 20th century who fought evil.
+The program's theme was "Boola Boola", the Yale song.
+Episodes from this version were repeated on some radio stations in syndication in the 1970s.